stdlib-js/stdlib/docs/contributing/FAQ.md

 # Contributing FAQs

-> Frequently Asked Questions (FAQs) by First-Time Contributors to stdlib
+> Frequently Asked Questions (FAQs) by First-Time Contributors to stdlib.

 -   [Introduction](#intro)
 -   [As a first-time contributor to stdlib, where should I start?](#first-time-contributor)